agnidhra-coder/atom-mail-hf/README.md

 and efficient interface for managing emails, offering features like AI-powered email insights and prompt-based reply generation.

+---

+## Story Behind the Project

+This project was built during a 36-hour hackathon as part of the **GoFloww Atom Mail challenge**, where our team, **"Oops!
+It’s a Bug"**, secured **2nd Runner Up**.
+It was an intense journey filled with sleepless nights, debugging marathons, and chaotic energy, but it all came together in the end.
+For the full story, check out my [LinkedIn post](https://www.linkedin.com/posts/bishwa-thakur_hackfest2025-iitism-ai-activity-7317794090551541763-G_hX?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEXEAi4B14UghIb8VFblcA8zEoKpAmG-CzE)!

+---

 ## Table of Contents

 -   [Project Title](#atommail-hf)